FinnKrass/MX-Break-In-Machine/README.md

     - An off centre version of this was introduced later on.
 There are two models for this; one which attaches to the piston, and one which rests against the back wall.
 The intention is to operate in off centre at all times.

 - USB Power Delivery compatible controller & power supply.
+- 128x64 OLED display for information on progress.
 - Actuation counter with programmable profiles to disable/enable the motor after *x* number of actuations.
+Currently programmed to turn off after 250,000 actuations to ensure an even distribution of off centre actuations on all 4 sides.
 - Two speeds can be selected via a switch on the PCB.
+- Rugged 24V motor, capable 564 actuations/minute.
+(Faster is not recommended)
+- Non-volatile flash memory, will recall number of actuations recorded in the event of power loss.